 Try to avoid placing the blooms of a true lily plant in the same arrangement as the torch’s tubular flowers.
 Daylilies are also believed to be highly toxic to cats and cows, so avoid these as well.

-Canna lilies are safe around pets and make wonderful companions to red hot poker plants.
+Canna lilies are safe around pets.
+Cannas also make wonderful companions to red hot poker plants.

 Marigold blooms also go well with torch lily displays.
 They are generally considered non-toxic (but may cause some mild stomach irritation in dogs).